 - Large sculptures of Gods and Goddesses and stories from the epics

 The upper portion of the walls has beautiful perforated screens for ventilation and passage of light inside the temple complex.
 According to our guide, initially, there were no perforated walls as the mandapa inside the temple was open.
 They were later added during the reign of King Narasimha I and the mandapa was closed.
-As we go around the temple, we can see some of the grandest and marvelous architectural wonders.
+As we go around the temple, we can see some of the grandest and most marvelous architectural wonders.

-35,000 Sculptures at Hoysaleshwar temple
+35,000 Sculptures at the Hoysaleshwar temple

 It is said that there are about thirty-five thousand splendidly carved structures.
 These structures are bigger and better in terms of quality and quantity than the structures in other Hoysala temples of Belur or Somnathpura.
 Prominent among these structures are: